Winfried Schäfer

-Winfried "Winnie" Schäfer (born 10 January 1950) is a German football manager and former player who last managed of Qatari club Al-Khor.
+Winfried "Winnie" Schäfer (born 10 January 1950) is a German football manager and former player who is the technical director for the Ghana national football team.

 Playing career

 Winfried Schäfer played 403 Bundesliga matches and scored 46 goals in the (West) German top-flight.

 He won the 1970 Bundesliga title and 1970 DFB-Pokal with two different clubs – because the West German Cup final was played after the 1970 FIFA World Cup and his move from Mönchengladbach to Offenbach.

 Coaching career

 Karlsruher SC

 As a manager, he led Karlsruher SC to the semi-finals of the UEFA Cup in the 1993–94 season.